 In case you hadn’t noticed, sports are kind of a big deal.
-Every day, millions of Americans watch sports in person or on TV, millions more take part in athletic activities, and countless more wear athletic clothing even if they choose to laze around all day.
+Every day, millions of Americans watch sports in person or on TV, millions more take part in athletic activities, and countless more wear athletic clothing regardless of how active they are.

 There’s a lot of money to be made in sports.
 But aside from those that work incredibly hard throughout their whole life to become an elite athlete, most of us won’t make a dime as a pro player.
-So, how can we cash in on the popularity of sports?
+So, how can the rest of us cash in on the popularity of sports?

 There are many ways that average investors can make some money through sports.
 Here are a few.

 Publicly Traded Sports Companies

 The simplest way to get an ownership stake in the world of sports is through buying shares of publicly traded companies in the space.
 There are public companies involved in making athletic footwear and clothing.
-There are companies that make sports equipment like helmets, baseballs, and shin guards.
+You can invest in companies that make sports equipment like helmets, baseballs, and shin guards.
 It’s also possible to own shares of the companies that broadcast sports.

 Before you start dreaming about starting your own sportswear company or buying the Houston Rockets of the NBA, consider buying shares of sports companies that are trading publicly.

-We’ve all heard about the guy who got rich because he happened to save the Mickey Mantle rookie card from when he was a kid.
-You may not have a hidden treasure in a shoebox under your bed, but it is possible to amass a valuable collection of sports memorabilia that can serve as an investment.
+You may not have a hidden treasure of rookie cards stashed in a shoebox under your bed, but it is possible to amass a valuable collection of sports memorabilia that can serve as an investment.

 Sports trading cards, autographed balls, game-worn jerseys, and vintage sports artwork all count as collectibles.
 Even old stadium seats from demolished stadiums have their price.
 These all qualify as collectibles that will rise in value and can supplement, or even fund, your retirement.

 If you’re patient and know where to find memorabilia at a good price, you may be able to build a lucrative collection.
 Just keep in mind that collectibles don't enjoy the same favorable tax treatment as stock investments.